Aqll/overmind/README.md

 # OverMind
+Note: v6k is my github for university courses.
+This is my personal account.
 A SC2 Bot for CMPUT 350 at UAlberta.

 This bot works with our fork of [Sc2LadderServer](https://github.com/solinas/Sc2LadderServer) which will be used to run the tournament at the end of the term.